xavibenjamin/brightpixels.blog/_posts/2018-10-02-captain-marvel-to-get-new-comic-series-ahead-of-big-screen-debut.markdown

 ---
-title: Captain Marvel to Get New Comic Series Ahead of Big-Screen Debut | The New York Times
+title: Captain Marvel to Get New Comic Series Ahead of Big-Screen Debut
 date: 2018-10-02 10:44:00 -05:00
-tags:
-- comics
+categories:
-- Marvel
+- Comics
 excerpt: Kelly Thompson and Carmen Carnero are set to create a new Captain Marvel series coming out in January 2019
 link_url: https://www.nytimes.com/2018/10/02/arts/captain-marvel-new-comic-series.html